biolab/scorange-hugo/content/blog/2019-08-automatic-projection-VanGalen-Cell2016.md

 Now this is much easier to interpret.
 The sample from the AML patient seems to contain most of the cell types present in a healthy donor.
 <br>

 There are two more datasets significant for this case in our database that we can explore.
-One of AML patient right after undergoing therapy and other of the same patient recovering from the treatment.
+One of the AML patient right after undergoing therapy and other of the same patient recovering from the treatment.
 Let us take a look at how they match up to the healthy sample by simply changing our datasets in the Single Cell Datasets widget that leads up to the Annotator widget as secondary data input.
 <br>

 The effect of chemotherapy in the sample AML patient bone marrow day 15 is well noticeable.
 Cell clearance has taken place and cells here are predominantly T cells.